Alan-Cha/autoX-article/README.md

 ### Takeaways

-AutoX, auto experimentation, is a powerful new feature of Iter8 that can let you automatically run performance tests on your Kubernetes services.
+AutoX, short for auto experimentation, is a powerful new feature of Iter8 that can let you automatically run performance tests on your Kubernetes services.
 Setting AutoX is straightforward and just requires specifying a trigger and the experiments you want to run.
 As you continue to iterate upon your services, you can get the latest performance statistics the moment they are updated, making testing a seamless operation.

 After trying out the tutorial, consider trying it out on your own services.
 Please see the [Iter8 documentation](https://iter8.tools) for more information about AutoX, experiments, tasks, and much more!
 If you need any help, you can find us on [Slack](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw) where we are happy to answer any questions.